davidcl64/litelist/README.md

 Couple of notes on that topic:

 - For desktop browser support - litelist.js or litelist.min.js will do.
 No other dependencies are needed.
-- For mobile support - because mobile browsers don't consistently provide scroll events, additional modules are provided in the litelist.bundled.js/litelist.bundled.min.js:
+- For mobile support - because mobile browsers don't consistently provide scroll events, a scrolling module borrowed heavily from [ariya/kinetic](https://github.com/ariya/kinetic) is bundled in with the library.
+If used, you will either need to create a custom build with [Tween.JS](https://github.com/sole/tween.js) or reference it in your markup.
+Additional modules for mobile scrolling include:
-    - A lightweight scrolling implementation borrowed heavily from [ariya/kinetic](https://github.com/ariya/kinetic)
+    - A lightweight scrolling implementation borrowed heavily from [ariya/kinetic](https://github.com/ariya/kinetic) (bundled)
     - [Tween.JS](https://github.com/sole/tween.js) - for smoother scrolling
-    - [raf.js](https://github.com/ngryman/raf.js) - Yet another requestAnimationFrame polyfill.
+    - [raf.js](https://github.com/ngryman/raf.js) - Yet another requestAnimationFrame polyfill (bundled).

 ## Usage